-If your small business has employees, it’s time for you to start preparing to meet the requirements of the new federal health care law (officially, the Patient Protection and Affordable Care Act, but, less formally, the Affordable Care Act or ACA).
+If your small business has employees, it’s time for you to start preparing to meet the requirements of the new federal health care law (officially, the Patient Protection and Affordable Care Act, but, less formally, Obamacare).
 There are at least four key dates within the next year that should guide your planning, as well as other important dates over the next two years.

 September 23, 2012: First Day of Fall Enrollment